weeblr/jdevdocs/docs/contribute.md

 - make changes / add content in your fork
 - submit a Pull Request to this repo.

-!!!
-"Administrator of this project will merge your changes or ask for adjustments before doing so."
+!!! info "Administrator of this project will merge your changes or ask for adjustments before doing so."

 ## Building and publishing